 Tufts University policy allows faculty members to charge up to 95% of their annual academic and/or supplemental/summer effort to sponsored awards if their other University responsibilities are less than or equal to 5% of their total time and effort.
 Non-sponsored activity includes responsibilities related to teaching, grant writing, committee participation, administrative duties, department or other chairmanships, or other administrative responsibilities.
 While committed sponsored effort is certified at the account level, the effort associated with non-sponsored activities is aggregated.

+Research faculty are expected to obtain their full compensation through external funding (policy on Research Faculty Appointments voted by full Board of Trustees May 30, 1981, amended by full Board of Trustees February 24, 1990).
 For research faculty who are funded only by sponsored projects and do not have duties other than those related to their awards, proposal development work must not be part of the compensated FTE portion.
-Beginning in FY18, research faculty whose full FTE was paid 100% from sponsored projects during the preceding fiscal year will be asked to confirm in writing that they had no non-sponsored responsibilities.
+Research faculty whose full FTE was paid 100% from sponsored projects during the preceding fiscal year may be asked to confirm that they had no non-sponsored responsibilities.